bwks/sherpa-docs/docs/command-reference.md

 This will bring up the virtual devices and stitch the interfaces together.

-## Kill Environment
+## Destroy Environment

-When done, tear down the environment.
+Stop and delete all lab resources.

 ```
 sherpa destroy